-Jury to resume working on Hastings murder trial verdict
+Nebraska man convicted of robbery but cleared of murder

 HASTINGS, Neb.
-(AP) — A jury is scheduled to resume working Monday on a verdict following the trial of a man accused of murder in Hastings.
+(AP) — A Nebraska man has been cleared of a murder charge, but found guilty of conspiring to commit robbery in Hastings.

-Closing arguments ended the trial of Daniel Harden on Friday.
-He’s accused of shooting to death Jose Hansen on Sept.
+Daniel Harden was convicted Monday on the robbery charge, but a jury found him not guilty of murder and weapons charges.
+He was accused of shooting to death Jose Hansen on Sept.
 11, 2017.

-Prosecutors say Harden and another man, 21-year-old Deante Mullen, of Lincoln, tried to rob Hansen, but Harden wound up shooting him in the back.
+Prosecutors had said that Harden and another man, 21-year-old Deante Mullen, of Lincoln, tried to rob Hansen, and Hansen was shot in the back during the robbery.

-Mullen testified Friday that Harden said he didn’t intend to shoot Hansen.

 Mullen is awaiting trial on murder and firearms charges.